Select a program of interest and we’ll connect you with trade schools that match your goals.

 Here’s what to do next:

-With the right Oregon-based training program, you can step into the healthcare field in less than a year and start building valuable patient care experience.
+With the right Oregon-based training program, you can step into the healthcare field in about a year and start building valuable patient care experience.